joebaer/portfolio/README.md

 ```bash
 $ npm run production
 ```
 This builds the application and exports the the `.html`, `.css` and `.js` files to the `dist` directory.
-These files are ready to upload to the production webserver.
+These files are ready to upload to a production webserver.

 Enjoy!